arodriguezp2003/certunivertity/docs/deployment-guide.md

 ---

-## Soporte
+## Support

-Para preguntas o problemas:
+For questions or issues:
-1. Revisa los logs: `docker logs certunivertity_postgres`
+1. Check the logs: `docker logs certunivertity_postgres`
-2. Revisa la consola del navegador (F12)
+2. Check browser console (F12)
-3. Verifica transacciones en Sepolia Etherscan
+3. Verify transactions on Sepolia Etherscan
-4. Abre un issue en el repositorio de GitHub
+4. Open an issue on the GitHub repository

 ---

-¡Felicidades! 🎉 Ahora tienes Certunivertity corriendo localmente.
+Congratulations! 🎉 You now have Certunivertity running locally.